mikaeltw/rag-bencher/README.md

 # rag-bench

 [![CI](https://img.shields.io/github/actions/workflow/status/mikaeltw/rag-bench/ci.yml?branch=main)](../../actions)
 [![PyPI](https://img.shields.io/pypi/v/rag-bench.svg)](https://pypi.org/project/rag-bench/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Reproducible retrieval-augmented generation (**RAG**) baselines and evaluation tools built on **LangChain**.
-Configure a pipeline in YAML, run a single command, and collect HTML reports that are easy to compare across experiments.
+Reproducible retrieval-augmented generation (RAG) baselines and an evaluation harness that makes it easy to compare pipelines across providers.
+Configure a pipeline in YAML, run one command, and collect HTML reports that stay consistent across experiments.

----
+## What "RAG comparison" means here
+- Each pipeline is defined by a YAML file that describes the chat model, embeddings, retriever settings, and optional provider/vector adapters.
+- The CLI runs the pipeline over a QA set and reports lexical F1, bag-of-words cosine, and context recall.
+- Multi-run mode sweeps multiple configs to show relative performance on the same dataset.
+- Everything is reproducible: configs are validated, caching is on by default, and offline CPU runs are available.

-## Why rag-bench?
+## Features
-- Batteries-included baseline pipelines: **naive**, **multi-query**, **HyDE**, and **rerank**.
+- Ready-to-run pipelines: naive, multi-query, HyDE, and rerank.
 - Config-first workflow with strict validation (Pydantic) and reproducible defaults.
-- First-class support for offline CPU runs, OpenAI-compatible chat models, and managed vector stores.
+- Optional adapters for OpenAI-compatible APIs, Azure OpenAI, AWS Bedrock, Vertex AI, Azure AI Search, OpenSearch, and Matching Engine.
-- Evaluation harness that produces HTML summaries, ready for sharing.
+- HTML reports for single runs and multi-run comparisons.
-- CI-friendly: linting, smoke tests against cloud providers, GPU checks, and publishing workflows.

----
+- Works fully offline on CPU via bundled Hugging Face models when cloud access is not available.

 ## Installation
+Requirements: Python 3.12–3.14.

 ### PyPI
 ```bash